 5. Turn both adjusting nuts an equal number of turns until the correct drive chain slack is obtained.
 Turn the adjusting nuts clockwise to tighten the chain.
 Turn the adjusting nuts counterclockwise to provide more slack.

-Adjust the slack at a point midway between the front spreachest and the rear between the front sprocket and the rear wheel sprocket.
+Adjust the slack at a point midway between the drive sprocket and the driven sprocket.

-Check the drive chain slack.
+Check the drive chain slack. ▶ P. 76

-▶ P. 75

 6. Check rear axle alignment by making sure the chain adjuster index marks align with the rear edge of the adjusting slots.
 Both marks should correspond.
 If the axle is misaligned, turn the right or left adjusting nuts until the marks are aligned and recheck chain slack.
 7. Tighten the rear axle nut.

-8. Tighten the drive chain adjusting nuts lightly, then hold the adjusting nuts and tighten the lock nuts.
+8. Tighten the adjusting nuts lightly, then hold the adjusting nuts and tighten the lock nuts.